mia-platform/documentation/docs/development_suite/Console levels and permits management.md

 - **Project Admin**: the project admin user group has all existing permissions whithin specific projects level.
 It has both read and edit permissions on all information and functionality in both production and non-production environments;

 - **Project Developer**: the user defined as a project developer, unlike the project admin, can neither create nor modify projects but only view information about the project he is working on.
-He also has no access to the Production Log&Monitoring nor can he view the production environment variables;
+He also has no access to the Production Log&Monitoring nor can he view the secret production environment variables;

 - **Project Reader**: the user defined as project reader has few and selected read-only permissions in the areas of project information, set up, design, deploy, dashboard and Log&Monitoring.
 The project reader cannot access the Debug area nor modify or deploy the project;